Wave, Particle, or a Third Possibility?: The Harmonic Oscillator -- An Example of Dynamic, Operator-Free Quantization

 The oscillator motion functions for the two energies are shown in figures~\ref{quasi-Newt osc world-line low energy} and~\ref{quasi-Newt osc world-line high energy}.
 They were generated by inverting the world-line equations,~\eqref{oscillator world-line} and~\eqref{Newtonian oscillator world-line}, for the quasi-Newtonian and Newtonian systems, respectively.
-The motions of both systems are clearly seen to be periodic, and the periodic escape of the clustor point to infinity is evident.
+The motions of both systems are clearly seen to be periodic, and the periodic escape of the DEO point to infinity is evident.
 It is also evident that at low energies the periods of the two oscillators can differ significantly, while at higher energies they are nearly equal in accordance with the correspondence principle.

-\subsubsection{\it \textbf{Probability Density for Position}}
+\subsubsection{Probability Density for Position}

-The probability density function for the position of a quasi-Newtonian oscillator is derived in this section and is shown to differ from the density function, $\psi^{*}\psi$, of standard quantum theory.
+The probability density function for the position of a quasi-Newtonian oscillator is derived in this section and is shown to differ from the density function, $\psi^{*}\psi$, specified by the Born rule of standard quantum mechanics.
 In principle, this difference provides one of the ways the two theories can be distinguished experimentally.

 Quasi-Newtonian and Newtonian oscillators are similar in that both are unextended objects, and both have world-lines that are monotonic between two successive turning points.
 As a result of these shared characteristics, the probability density functions for the two oscillators can be derived by similar arguments.
 Due to the periodicity and symmetry of an oscillator's motion, its density function can be found by considering only a half-cycle of that motion.